hacken-in/hacken-in/README.md

 1. To run your application locally you can now use `rails server`
 1. Now visit http://localhost:3000 in your webbrowser and you are ready to go!

-If you want to add Events to your local page, you need an administrator:

-1. Run `rake setup:admin`
-1. Now you can log in with your new administrator ;)

 ## Booting up the Vagrant VM

 Hacken.in can also be started in a virtual machine with Vagrant.
 This might be the perfect fit if you cannot or don't want to install